We will use this page to give a flavor of what we are currently up to.

 We had to remove the ceiling and drill through the cabin top to secure the cradle.
 The picture below is one of the backing plates we made.

-Maybe the most important change since spring is the addition20150827_183423 of a working soda machine at the marina .
+Maybe the most important change since spring is the addition of a working soda machine at the marina .

 As you modify and update the boat there is the need for some wood working – here are a few things we have made . . .